wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 ## WebDeployPackage

 The path to the web deployment package to publish to the website.
 You can create this package by using the Publish Web wizard in Visual Studio.
-For more information, see [Get started with Azure Cloud Services and ASP.NET](/documentation/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script/).
+See [How to: Create a Web Deployment Package in Visual Studio](/documentation/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script/).

 |Parameter|Default value|
 |---|---|